 In comparison to the PI section line model, the distributed line represents wave propagation phenomena and line end reflections with much better accuracy.

-and capacitance c matrices of the line model.
+c matrices of the line model.
+Default is

 For a symmetrical line, you can either specify the N-by-N matrix or the sequence parameters.
 For a two-phase or three-phase continuously transposed line, you can enter the positive and zero-sequence resistances [r1 r0].
 For a symmetrical six-phase line you can enter the sequence parameters plus the zero-sequence mutual resistance [r1 r0 r0m].

 For asymmetrical lines, you must specify the complete N-by-N resistance matrix.